Updated: Dec 19, 2022

 What's next?
 That's the question every organization has on its mind as the holidays approach and the year wains.
 If this is what is keeping you up at night, then know you are in good company because everyone is focused on the same thing.

-Next week I'll be sharing my 2020 edition with trends driving the next 12 months, but this seems like a great time to give a sneak peek.
+Next week I'll be sharing my article with trends driving the next 12 months, but this seems like a great time to give a sneak peek.
 There are some absolute non-negotiables that organizations are spot-lighting and that will continue to drive customer return visits and sales growth.

 The first is the continued drive for personalization.
 If you've ever listened to anyone order dinner at a restaurant lately, it becomes obvious that everyone has an opinion and we all want an experience that feels "just for us."
 Customers want you to know something about them - from their name to their preferences and make them feel like they are the center of your thinking.
 The good news is a few small moves will drive tremendous wins here.